temken/raytracer/README.md

   - [x] Update my config files
   - [x] Test
 - [x] Fix the texture so I can have a brick room for future testing.
-- [ ] Create camera based on aspect ratio and one pixel dimension
-  - [ ] If it persists: Fix the bug that changes the field of view for different resolutions
-- [ ] Add more pre-defined colors
+- [ ] Move everything into the src files
 - [ ] Create some nice images with the new class.
 Create some interesting images and videos using all the capabilities so far.
+- [ ] Image textures for other objects (Spheres!)
+- [ ] Add more pre-defined colors
 - [ ] Renderer with next event estimation: Create a renderer with deterministic shadows by checking for the closest light source or something.
   - [ ] Could this be a way to solve the black pixel issue?
+- [ ] Mean free path inside the object with scattering color (could just be albedo color).
+Also useable for fog.
 - [ ] If still an issue?
 Improve the block blur algorithm to not smudge edges. -> Bilateral filter
 - [ ] Print preview of image downscaled in terminal
 - [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
-- [ ] Mean free path inside the object with scattering color (could just be albedo color).
-Also useable for fog.
 - [ ] Check out BSDF
+- [ ] Create camera based on aspect ratio and one pixel dimension
 - [ ] Get debugging to work.
 - [ ] Implement depth of field capability
 - [ ] New objects: Cones, Rings
 - [ ] Normal textures especially for glass surfaces, but not just
-- [ ] Image textures for other objects (Spheres!)

 Image ideas: